Komrod/web-servo/README.md

 When you are requesting a node script, you can retrieve the GET and POST parameters of the HTTP request.
 You can also access the request and response object for additional informations and actions.

-If you want the script to work, you should place it in the WWW directory in a file with a .node.js extension and request the correct URL.
-For a file "test.node.js" directly in WWW directory with the default server running on port 80, the request URL would be "http://localhost:80/test.node.js".
+If you want the script to work, you should place it in the "www" directory in a file with a .node.js extension and request the correct URL.
+For a node page "test.node.js" directly in "www" directory with the default server running on port 80, the request URL would be "http://localhost:80/test.node.js".

-GET and POST parameters are merged in the "parameters" object.
+GET and POST fields are merged in the "parameters" object.
 A POST parameter will overwrite a GET parameter with the same name.

 When you send a file with a POST request, the file is uploaded in the server.
 The location is in the temporary files directory of the operating system.
 An object containing the Meta data of the file is set in the parameters object.

-**Example of the basic structure:**
+**Example of the basic structure of a node page:**
 ```
   module.exports = function(request, response, parameters, ws) {
     // request: HTTP request by client